• Skip to primary navigation

 That’s a bigger problem with real estate than it is with other investments.

-8. Legal and regulatory problems
+8. Legal and Regulatory Problems

 This is a potential problem with investment real estate.
 If someone is injured on a property you own, they’ll pursue compensation against you.
 Even if you have property insurance, it may not be sufficient to cover the amount of a claim.
 The claim may also relate to an event that’s not covered by your policy.
 Either situation could lead to a lawsuit against you personally.